tpitkanen/numba_mcerd/README.md

 # Numba MCERD

-Numba MCERD is a port of [MCERD](https://github.com/JYU-IBA/mcerd) to Python with enhancements, such as native multi-threading and execution time information.
+Numba MCERD is a Python port of [MCERD](https://github.com/JYU-IBA/mcerd) with enhancements, such as native multi-threading and execution time information.

 ```
 Copyright (C) 1996-2020 Kai Arstila, 2015-2020 Jaakko Julin,